muuvmuuv/melody/IDEA.md

-    --label                 only with label (can be used multiple times) --order-by              sort by an order (default is `created_at`) --sort                  asc or desc sorting (default is `desc`)
+    --label                 only with label (can be used multiple times) --order-by              sort by an order (default is `created_at`) --sort                  asc or desc sorting (default is `desc`) --check-remote          will check the select feature against shared features (default)
 ```

 ```